justin-phxm/lotionProject/README.md

 This project is a clone of the popular productivity application Notion.
 It is built using React and npm, aiming to replicate some of the core functionalities and user interface elements of Notion.

+This was my first React project I made in my Full Stack Web Dev course in second year of uni.
+I revamped it, taking care of many of the bugs and added some new features.

 ## Features

 - **Rich Text Editing:** Users can create and edit documents with various formatting options such as bold, italics, headings, lists, and more.